spences10/blog.scottspence.me/posts/2018/2018-12-24-wsl-bootstrap-2019/index.md

 you, if this is different from what you use, it doesn't make it bad.

-Let's see what Ken has to say about it: https://twitter.com/ken_wheeler/status/1075556283795824640
+Let's see what Ken has to say about it:

+https://twitter.com/ken_wheeler/status/1075556283795824640

-This is the refresh on [my guide from the start of the year] on setting up a web development environment on a Windows machine.
+This is the refresh on [my guide from the start of 2018] on setting up a web development environment on a Windows machine.

 This guide will cover installing Ubuntu but you can use some of the other flavours of Linux available in the Windows store, the Debian